Artificial Flowers & Plants Trading License in Dubai: Cost and Requirements

 Step 3: Submit the application along with required documents to Dubai South

-Step 4: Pay the licence and registration fees
+Step 4: Pay the license and registration fees

-Step 5: Receive your trading licence and open a corporate bank account
+Step 5: Receive your trading license and open a corporate bank account

 Step 6: Apply for residency visas if required